peterarose/ultrafastultrafast/README.md

 # ultrafastultrafast (UF2)
 Code for simulating nonlinear optical spectroscopies of closed systems

+# How to install
+In this directory, run either
+python setup.py install
+or
+pip install .

+Once installed, you should be able to use
+import ultrafastultrafast as uf2

 # Dependencies
 numpy
 matplotlib
 pyfftw

 # How to Use
-See the Jupyter notebook Example.ipynb for examples of how to use this code to generate perturbative wavepackets, and from there the desired nonlinear spectroscopic signal
+See the Jupyter notebook docs/Example.ipynb for examples of how to use this code to generate perturbative wavepackets, and from there the desired nonlinear spectroscopic signal

-The folder monomder_d0.4 includes the necessary files to simulate a two-level system coupled to a single harmonic mode of Huang-Rhys factor 0.4^2/2 = 0.08.
+The folder doc/monomder_d0.4 includes the necessary files to simulate a two-level system coupled to a single harmonic mode of Huang-Rhys factor 0.4^2/2 = 0.08.